Office Location: 3600 Wilshire, Ste. 1136, Los Angeles, CA 90010

 Call Our Los Angeles Motorcycle Injury Attorneys Now!

 The motorcycle accident injury team at Stewart J. Guss, Injury Accident Lawyers, doesn’t mess around.
 We FIGHT HARD for bikers injured in accidents, and for families who have lost a loved one because of someone else’s negligent or reckless actions.

 We’ve worked to protect the rights of injured victims for more than 20 years.
-If a motorcycle accident has taken you or a loved one off the road and caused physical, emotional, and financial pain, then call our office right away to schedule a free consultation!
-Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
-We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.
+If a motorcycle accident has taken you or a loved one off the road and caused physical, emotional, and financial pain, call our office right away to schedule a free consultation!
+Since we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
+We are available 24 hours a day, seven days a week, so call us today at 866-980-3955 or contact us now by CLICKING HERE.